a-roguet/COVID_Rscripts/workflow/02_Import_data_bigspreadsheet.md

 # Deposit the data into the "big-spreadsheet"

-Adelaide Roguet 3-4-21
+Adelaide Roguet 3-25-21

-The "big-spreadsheet" is the excel spreadsheet called "Experiment data summary in categories - Editable.xlsx"
-   > SARS-CoV-2 > Experiment data summary in categories - Editable.xlsx

 If you are that far in the workflow, I assume that you processed the ddPCR data according to the "01_Process_ddPCR_data.html" workflow.
 Thus, you must have at least one **results_[...].csv** file (with comments in the column "comment" if needed).
 Yes?
 Perfect!

+This workflow will show how to deposit your processed ddPCR data in the "big-spreadsheet".
+The "big-spreadsheet" is the excel spreadsheet called "SARS-CoV-2_database_BigSpreadsheet.xlsx" in the shared SARS-CoV-2 directory.

+This workflow describes:

+- How to locate and open the big-spreadsheet
+- How to paste your ddPCR data
+- The quality control step #2
+- How to notify the samples that need to be re-run

-## Get the "big-spreadsheet" ready
+## Open the good tab in the "big-spreadsheet"

 1. Open the "big-spreadsheet" on your local Excel.
 Do not use your browser to open the file.
 Do not download the file on your computer.

+      > SARS-CoV-2 > SARS-CoV-2_database_BigSpreadsheet.xlsx

 <iframe src="https://drive.google.com/file/d/1DZyBveVDkwMYWkSn6rhut9CsbcRiliaE/preview" width="640" height="480"></iframe>

    **Figure 1**

-2. Open the tab **Raw data**
+2. Open the tab **Raw data ddPCR**

-3. Make sure all filters are "unselected" and the 1st column is sorted alphabetically from A to Z.